What Is Economy 7?

 GUIDE: Is Economy 7 for Me?

 Economy 7: Checklist For Those New to Economy 7

 For those, who have just moved to Economy 7, we have made a list of advice that will help you get used to this tariff and make the most of it.

 First, set the timers of the appliances you have planned to use with the cheaper, Economy 7 to run during night hours.

 Secondly, Economy 7 hours vary depending on region, so make sure that you set up your timers for the appropriate time span.

 Thirdly, If your dishwasher, tumble dryer or washing machine lacks inbuilt timers, install a separate plug-in timer adapter.
 However, how the appliance will start working without you pressing the start button can be an issue with external adapters and you should make further inquiries about it.

 Fourthly, be disciplined with your usage, because Economy 7 can be costly.
-If your washing machine for example runs on the cheaper Economy 7 during night hours, a machine cycle on the cheaper rate might cost you around 9p compared to 30p during day.
+If your washing machine, for example, runs on the cheaper Economy 7 during night hours, a machine cycle on the cheaper rate might cost you around 9p compared to 30p during the day.
 That is related to the more expensive daily rate of Economy 7 compared to Standard tariff.